eralpship/web-dev-workshop/docs/adding-pages.md

       </QueryClientProvider>
 ```

 Now if you check `localhost:8000` you'll see that we got `PageLayout`s Header back.
-Should look like this;

 ![nested layout init](assets/nested-layout-init.gif)

 ## Common page styles

-Let's add some common page elements and styles to wrapping `PageLayout` component
+Let's add some common page elements and styles to the`PageLayout` component:

 **src/components/PageLayout.tsx**